Ajten1994/python-package-manager/README.md

 Use the command `Python Package Manager: Remove Unused Python Packages` to uninstall unused packages directly from your virtual environment.

 ![Remove Unused Packages]

+### Generate Requirements File

+Use the command `Python Package Manager: Generate requirements.txt` to create a `requirements.txt` file with all currently installed packages.

+![Generate Requirements File]

 ## Requirements